Vegetarian's Japan Guide

 Before you set your feet on Amanohashidate, check out two of the popular photo spots in the area.
 You can get to them by exiting Chionji Temple through the side gate facing the sea.

 It is now a monument relating to Chionji Temple.
 Rumor has it that you will be blessed with wisdom if you manage to pass through the lantern three times.
 This excludes inserting your body through the ring.
-So whether the blessing will come or not, after you figure out your way of doing it, we are sure you will become a wiser person compared to before!
+So whether the blessing will come or not, after you figure out your way of doing it, we are sure you will become wiser than before!

-The red bridge with the pine trees at the sides is a great spot for some photos full of the traditional Japanese atmosphere.
-And if you are lucky enough, you might just be on the bridge when it starts to make a rotation to allow ships to enter the waterway on the other side of Amanohashidate.
+Close to Chienowa, there is a red bridge with pine trees at the sides.
+It is a great spot for some photos full of the traditional Japanese atmosphere.
+And if you are lucky enough, you might able to see it rotating to allow ships to enter the waterway on the other side of Amanohashidate.

 Click HERE to return to a list of attractions in Amanohashidate.